What is hospice care?

 Who can be helped by hospice?

-Hospice care is helpful for anyone of any age, with any life-limiting condition.
-While many hospice patients have cancer, hospice provides great comfort and support for all types of patients.
-Hospice care can be provided when the doctor states that the patient has six months or less to live.
-Even if the patient lives longer than 6 months, hospice care can continue with the doctor’s approval.
+Hospice care is available to anyone of any age, with any life-limiting condition and can provide great comfort and support for people with all types of illness.
+Hospice care can be provided when the doctor states that his or her patient has six months or less to live.
+If needed, Hospice care can continue for more than six months with the doctor’s approval.